Child Custody in Kansas (2026)

 Grandparent Visitation

 Under K.S.A.
 Section 23-3301, grandparents in Kansas may petition for visitation rights.
 The court considers whether a substantial and positive relationship exists between the grandparent and the child, and whether visitation serves the child’s best interests.
 The grandparent must demonstrate that the visitation would not substantially interfere with the parent-child relationship.
+Consistent with constitutional protections for parental decision-making, courts give deference to the wishes of fit parents.

 Modification of Custody